treeform/urlly/README.md

 ## **func** search

-Returns the search part of the URl as a string.
+Returns the search part of the URL as a string.
+Example: "name=ferret&amp;age=12&amp;legs=4"

 ```nim
 func search(url: Url): string